redox-os/website/content/news/this-month-251031.md

 ## Upgrade to Rust 1.90.x

-Jeremy Soller updated our Rust nightly fork to the 03/10/2025 date equivalent to 1.90.x version, this fixed some programs and crates.
+Jeremy Soller updated our Rust nightly fork to the 03/10/2025 date equivalent to 1.90.x version, this fixed some programs and crates and allows us to upgrade our Rust codebase to 2024 edition.

+## RISC-V Platform Target Tier 3

+bjorn3 sent most of RISC-V changes in our Rust fork to upstream.
+The platform support for [Redox](https://doc.rust-lang.org/nightly/rustc/platform-support/redox.html) now listed `riscv64gc-unknown-redox` as platform target tier 3.

 ## Initial Keyboard Layout Configuration